 March is National Social Work Month, and here at the Hogg Foundation, we see firsthand the major role social workers play in the upkeep of mental health.

-We’re joined today by Catherine Wilsnack, a doctoral candidate in the Steve Hicks School of Social Work at the University of Texas at Austin.
+We are joined today by Catherine Wilsnack, a doctoral candidate in the Steve Hicks School of Social Work at the University of Texas at Austin.
+Catherine earned her B.S. in Psychology from the University of North Carolina at Chapel Hill and her M.S.W. from the University of Pennsylvania’s School of Social Policy and Practice.
+Prior to pursuing social work, she worked as a mental health clinician.
 She discusses the unique perspective that social workers have on mental health and the collaboration between academic researchers and practitioners at the heart of the field.

 Sheltering in Uncertainty: Coping with COVID-19